BIDS/repro-case-studies/case-studies/zzhang.md

 My methodology particularly for this research is: 1) a more-or-less valid hypothesis, 2) a performance profile of the existing solution, 3) isolating the technical barriers, 4) solving the technical barriers, 5) build the new solution, 6) performance measurement and tuning.

-5) Are there any broad reproducibility best practices that you'd recommend for researchers in your field?
+## Are there any best practices that you'd recommend for researchers in your field?

 I would recommend for open source software and related publications.
 The authors should maintain a version of the software for readers to reproduce the results in the paper.
 These versions and repository should be included in the paper.

-6) Would you recommend any specific websites, training courses, or books for learning more about reproducibility?
+## Would you recommend any specific resources for learning more about reproducibility?

 I can only think of Github for code management and Amazon S3 for data management right now.